ijackwu/ijackwu.github.io/_posts/2017-07-21-virtualbox-mount-vboxsf-mounting-failed.md

 ---
-title: VirtualBox\: mount.vboxsf\: mounting failed with the error\: No such device centos
+title: "VirtualBox\: mount.vboxsf\: mounting failed with the error\: No such device centos"
 category: linux
 ---